olefjaerestad/caniuse/README.md

 - Write tests.
 - Fix `ERR_MODULE_NOT_FOUND`on `npm run dev` by only running nodemon _after_ snowpack has finished transpiling.
 Side note: `nodemon` doesnt seem to restart automatically if provided a config.
 Update: It does, just remember to use a trailing slash in the watched folders: `"dist/server/"`.
 - getSupportDataForMyAudience: return empty object instead of all features if search param is empty?
+- Add dropdown menu for selecting which website to fetch GA data from.

 ## In progress